shery/sooner/README.md

 # tick
-A simple JavaScript API for computing time between two Date instances.
+A simple JavaScript API for computing time from Now to A Given Time.